Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 assert_eq!(Tiers::from_clvm(a, ptr).unwrap(), value);
 ```

-### Solution
+### List

-The solution representation is the same as list, except it does not check the nil terminator when parsing.
+The list representation is the same as proper list, except it does not check the nil terminator when parsing.
-This allows it to be lenient to additional parameters that are in the CLVM object, since they don't affect anything.
+This allows it to be lenient to additional parameters that are in the CLVM object, which is especially useful
-If you want your solution to be parsed strictly, you can use list instead.
+for preventing errors when parsing on-chain solutions and output conditions, where you wouldn't want strictness.
+This is because puzzles often don't enforce additional solution parameters, and consensus allows additional
+parameters to leave the door open for soft forks in the future.

 ### Curry